-MTSL 610 Practicum in TESL
+MTSL 610 - Practicum in TESL

 The culminating experience of MA/TESL study, the Practicum is a 10 to 14 week exercise in applied TESL.
-Having completed all prerequisites, students are assigned to a Gonzaga University ESL faculty member for the duration of the Practicum.
+Having completed all prerequisites, students are assigned to a Gonzaga University ESL faculty member for the duration of the practicum.
 Following a period of observation, the intern moves to increased levels of responsibility for planning and teaching.

-MTSL 611 Continuing Research
+MTSL 611 - Continuing Research

-MTSL 680 Professional Seminar
+MTSL 680 - Professional Seminar

-This course (ProSem) is a complementary course to either MTSL 610 (Practicum) or MTSL 602 or 604 (Thesis or Project).
+This course is a complementary course to either MTSL 610 (Practicum) or MTSL 602 (Thesis) or 604 (Master's Research Project).
 Students meet to discuss practical and theoretical issues related to their teaching or research site.
 Students also develop a professional portfolio consisting of a philosophy of teaching, a videotape of lesson, an ESOL curriculum unit with assessments and evaluations.

-MTSL 683 Peace CorpsTraining&Reflection
+MTSL 683 - Peace Corps Training and Reflection